Cleveland Browns Logo Evolution

 • Design for Longevity: Each update respected history and fan sentiment while incorporating modern design elements.

-• Listen to Your Audience: Gradual adjustments like facemask color shifts show an understanding of fan expectations.
+• Listen to Your Audience: Gradual adjustments like facemask color shifts reflect a real understanding of fan expectations.

-• Maximize Impact of Small Changes: Minor design tweaks, especially those that align with technical or apparel updates, can deliver big results.
+• Maximize Impact of Small Changes: Minor design tweaks, especially those aligned with uniform or apparel updates, can deliver outsized results in brand perception.

 Get a chance to become the next Design Award winner.